bkammerling/ubuild-jekyll/wunder_collections/_drafts/locale-interview.md

 category: ''
 tags: []
 author: []
-cta_heading: Find Out More About Wunder Mobility
+cta_heading: Find Locale.ai on the Wunder Marketplace
-cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
+cta_text: The marketplace is the first of its kind, enabling you to mix-and-match suitable add-ons that will enhance your mobility business, including solutions like insurance, analytics, fleet maintenance, damage reporting, and much more.
-cta_link: []
+cta_link: pages/marketplace/marketplace.md
 title: Locale Interview
 publish_date:
 featured_image: ''